jcourtois/ac-chef-tutorial/README.md

 Next try to add a minion.
 Oh no!
 A database error.
 This makes sense because we haven't installed the mysql database yet!
 Time to improve our `default.rb` recipe.
 ## Install Mysql
 ### Add database cookbook
 We are going to use the database community cookbook (v 2.3.1) from the [chef supermarket](https://supermarket.chef.io/cookbooks/database).
-Lets go ahead and add this dependency in our `metadata.rb` file.
+Let's go ahead and add this dependency in our `metadata.rb` file.
 ###  Install mysql server
 First we must install the mysql server.
 The database cookbook depends on the mysql cookbook v5.0.
 You can see this by clicking on the dependencies tab in the database cookbook documentation.
 Therefore, we also have access to the recipes from the mysql cookbook.
 First we must include the `mysql::server recipe`.
 Add the following lines to your `default.rb` recipe.
 ```ruby
 include_recipe "mysql::server"
 ```
 ### Verify mysql is running.
-Now lets run `kitchen converge` to apply our recipe to the VM.
+Now let's run `kitchen converge` to apply our recipe to the VM.
 When the converge is finished login to the VM so we can verify start the installation worked.
-Login to the guest machine and verify that mysql is running by executing `service mysql status` returns running. now lets exit.
+Login to the guest machine and verify that mysql is running by executing `service mysql status` returns running.
+Exit the machine.

-### Set root password
+### Setting the root password
 The next thing we need would like to do is set the root password so that our app will be able to connect to mysql.
 We do this by setting the server_root_password attribute.
 By looking in the `dbclient.rb` file in the app/lib directory we can determine the the app expects the root password to be 'thought'.
 Therefore add the following line to the `defaults.rb` file in your attributes directory.
 Let's also set the repl password so that we can connect to the mysql command prompt using the same password.
 ```ruby
 default['mysql']['server_root_password'] = 'thought'
 default['mysql']['server_repl_password'] = 'thought'
 ```
 #### Check if the password has been added.
-Now lets converge again.
+Now let's converge again.
 Now when we log into the machine we should be able to connect to the mysql repl by executing...
 ```sh
 mysql -uroot -pthought
 ```